2013 D.C. United season: March–June

 Ahead of the start of the regular season, Ben Olsen pressed that the club's goals were more than just qualifying for the playoffs, but qualifying for the CONCACAF Champions League, for the first time since the 2009–10 tournament.
 Several media outlets had the club returning to playoffs in preseason predictions, but in various spots due to offseason transactions and questions as to whether or not the 2013 squad was stronger than the 2012 squad.
 Many sought that the new ownership group was unwilling to spend on a higher-profile player.

 The season began on the road, where the club suffered a late 2–0 loss at Houston.
 It was the second consecutive season in which D.C.
 United lost their opening match.
 The club form improved at home, where they picked up a win at home to Salt Lake and a draw on the road to New York.

 After that though the club form dipped, as United went on a thirteen-match winless streak including 10 losses, seeing the team plummet to the bottom of the MLS table.
 The streak broke on June 22 when D.C. defeated San Jose Earthquakes 1–0 thanks to a penalty kick taken by Chris Pontius at the RFK Memorial, giving DC their second win after three months since their last.
-Surprisingky, though, United was enjoying much more success in U.S. Open Cup play.
+Surprisingly, though, United was enjoying much more success in U.S. Open Cup play.
 Despite struggling to a win over Richmond Kickers in a penalty kick shootout, the team won its next two Open Cup matches, with a pair of convincing 3–1 victories over MLS opposition that included the Philadelphia Union and the New England Revolution.